What actually counts as “VM protection”

 obfuscator.io / javascript-obfuscator (npm)

-What they ship: the most-used open-source JavaScript obfuscator. controlFlowFlattening, stringArrayEncoding, deadCodeInjection, renameProperties.
-Public playground at obfuscator.io.
+What they ship: the most-used open-source JavaScript obfuscator for static transforms: controlFlowFlattening, stringArrayEncoding, deadCodeInjection, renameProperties.
+Obfuscator.io Pro now adds VM obfuscation through the hosted service and API.

 Open-source virtualizers